pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 but the third sentence on this page says that the "Office.auth.getAccessToken" will be the one to receive updates in the future. https://docs.microsoft.com/en-us/javascript/api/office-runtime/officeruntime.auth?view=common-js-preview

-(2) Why does the documentation refer to "Office.auth" when the full namespace is "Office.context.auth" ?
+(2) Why does the documentation refer to "Office.auth" when the full namespace is "Office.context.auth"?
 Could you confirm that the full namespace is actually Office.context.auth.getAccessToken and not Office.auth.getAccessToken